 The Cinema of Todd Haynes: All That Heaven

-"'The Invention of a People': Velvet Goldmine and the Unburying of Queer Desire" by Nick Davis.
+"'The Invention of a People': Velvet Goldmine and the Unburying of Queer Desire" by Nick Davis, later expanded and revised in The Desiring-Image.

-More, too, on Poison, Safe, Far From Heaven, and all the rest of Haynes' films by Alexandra Juhasz, Marcia Landy,
+More, too, on Poison, Safe, Far From Heaven, and Haynes's other films by Alexandra Juhasz, Marcia Landy,

-Todd McGowan, James Morrison (ed.), Anat Pick, and other scholars.
+Todd McGowan, James Morrison, Anat Pick, and other scholars.
 "A collection as intellectually and emotionally

 generous as Haynes' films" Patricia White, Swarthmore College